top of page

 As a therapist, I see some benefits and many risks in relying on this for guidance and support for children and adolescents.
 AI tools are everywhere in our children’s lives, and while they can sometimes provide support, they are not a substitute for human connection or professional care.

-AI is not therapy.
+• Short answer: No. AI is not psychotherapy.
 Chatbots can’t read nuance the way trained professionals can.
 A trained professional is able to problem solve and guide the client forward.
 They know the warning signs and are educated in guiding the individual to emotional and physical safety, if necessary.
 AI may reinforce harmful thinking instead of interrupting it.

 and limit features is helpful , but no technology can replace conversations at home about mental health.